Friday's Scottish gossip

 Ecuador midfielder Jose Cifuentes has hinted that he is heading to Rangers from MLS side Los Angeles.
 (Scottish Sun)

-Cifuentes's agent Stefan Jarrin was given the VIP treatment by Rangers for the final Old Firm game of the season.
+Cifuentes' agent Stefan Jarrin was given the VIP treatment by Rangers for the final Old Firm game of the season.
 (Daily Record)

 Back-up goalkeeper Scott Bain has signed a new three-year deal with Celtic.
 (Daily Mail via Football Scotland)